sosupb/LitSyntaxHighlighter/README.md

 # LitSyntaxHighlighter

-This extensions colorizes Lit.dev html templates within JavaScript and TypeScript files
+This is a VSIX extensions for colorizes Lit.dev html templates within Visual Studio 2022 for JavaScript and TypeScript files

 # Features
 - Colorizing of common and custom component tags, attributes, comment blocks: